nickmorris991/IM-Application/README.md

 note: I defined things so that whitespace doesn't matter to the user. so "logout" and "logout   " are the same command.
 note: I define "logged in" and "online" to mean the same thing.
 This made logical sense to me because if you think about a normal messaging application a user isn't listed as "active" or "online" unless they are also "logged in".

-per the document "charts on requirements" on Carmen.
 Valid commands are as follows:

 1) register <username> <password> (e.g. ENTER COMMAND > register dave ogle) -You can be logged in or logged out for this command.
 It made logical sense to me to be able to register a new user in either state.